po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/06-Stu_ConvertConstLetArrow/README.md

 * It's done when I have taken a moment to open `index.html` and `index.js` to understand the application's functionality.

-* It's done when I change existing code to use ES6 syntax.
+* It's done when I have changed existing code to use ES6 syntax.

-* It's done when I convert `var` to `const` or `let` based on the use case.
+* It's done when I have converted `var` to `const` or `let` based on the use case.

-* It's done when I convert all functional expressions to arrow functions.
+* It's done when I have converted all functional expressions to arrow functions.

 ## 💡 Hints